-BONUS TIP – Make It Extra Special – Check with your online printer to see what extras might be available to dress up your greeting card.
+Check with your online printer to see what extras might be available to dress up your greeting card.
 A UV coating can make the simplest card look rich.
-A High Gloss UV coating adds a brilliant, eye-popping lacquer-like finish to the card, while a Dull UV coating gives the card a rich, matte-satin look and feel.
-Don’t forget to have your online printer add scoring and/or folding to your card to make it easy to prepare for mailing.
+A high gloss UV coating adds a brilliant, eye-popping lacquer-like finish to the card.
+A matte coating gives the card a rich look and feel.
+Don’t forget to have your online printer add scoring and folding to your card to make it easy to prepare for stuffing into envelopes and mailing.